chentianran/chentianran.github.io/index.markdown

 =====================

-I am an Associate Professor at [Auburn University at Montgomery](http://www.aum.edu) in the Department of Mathematics and Computer Science.
+I am an Associate Professor at [Auburn University at Montgomery](http://www.aum.edu) in the Department of Mathematics
+(Distinguished Research Associate Professor of Mathematics).
 I studied under the guidance of [Tien-Yien Li](https://sites.google.com/view/tienyienli) and received my Ph.D. in Applied Mathematics from Michigan State University.

 My main research interests are numerical analysis and scientific computing as well as their applications in physics, chemistry, biology, and engineering.
 My current research focuses on _numerical algebraic geometry_